-First I recommend figuring out exactly what you want to do.
+First, I recommend figuring out exactly what you want to do.
 Are you more of a print designer?
 Logo designer?
 Web/icon designer?

-Pick one area and then follow a couple tutorials on that subject.
+Pick one area and then follow a couple of tutorials on that subject.
 You’ll learn Affinity’s interface along the way and by the end, you’ll have a real sense of accomplishment having completed a project with Affinity.

 Here are some of the best tutorials for icon design and vector graphics with Affinity Designer:

 - How to Create a Detailed Katana in Affinity Designer

 - How to Create Cinderella’s Pumpkin Carriage in Affinity Designer

 - Create a Friendly, Futuristic Robot in Affinity Designer